Hair & Scalp Health

 Is PRP painful?

-We use numbing and gentle technique.
-You may feel pressure or mild stinging in areas; most clients tolerate it well.
+We numb the scalp first and use gentle technique.
+You may feel pressure or mild stinging in some areas; most clients tolerate it well.

 When might PRP be less suitable?